 Different people have different travel objectives.

 For some, being able to take long weekends away on city breaks or short mini-breaks is good enough.
 For others, they either wish to be able to work half the year whilst taking the other months off or they want to become completely location independent.
+Whether you want to stay in Jamaican hotels or Managua hotels you’ll have complete freedom to work where you’d like.

 For those that work from a home office or rent an office locally and take short breaks, managing a freelance career is not half as difficult.
 It just requires letting your current clients know that you’re taking a few days off.
 Often it’s possible to finish projects ahead of your leaving date or pad extra time into your delivery estimates to take trips in the middle of lengthy projects.